SAP-archive/fundamental-vue/src/docs/static-pages/start.md

 </style>
 ```

-You can now use the [Playground](https://dist-lg4xtfik7.now.sh) to browse the components currently available with Fundamental Vue.
+To learn more about currently available components please go to the official [component documentation](https://dist-lkl4ej2tj.now.sh).

-To use a Fundamental Vue component, paste the desired code snippet from the Playground and configure it as necessarry:
+To use a Fundamental Vue component, paste the desired code snippet from the [component documentation](https://dist-lkl4ej2tj.now.sh) and configure it as necessarry:

 ```
-...
 <FdAlert dismissible>
       Happy building! 🚀
 </FdAlert>
-...
 ```